tus/tus-v2/draft-tus-resumable-uploads-protocol.md

 If the request completes successfully and the entire upload is complete, the server MUST acknowledge it by responding with a successful status code between 200 and 299 (inclusive).
 Server is RECOMMENDED to use `201 (Created)` response if not otherwise specified.
 The response MUST NOT include the `Upload-Incomplete` header with the value of true.

-If the request completes successfully but the entire upload is not yet complete indicated by the `Upload-Incomplete` header, the server MUST acknowledge it by responding with the `201 (Created)` status code and the `Upload-Incomplete` header set to true.
+If the request completes successfully but the entire upload is not yet complete indicated by the `Upload-Incomplete` header, the server MUST acknowledge it by responding with the `201 (Created)` status code, the `Upload-Incomplete` header set to true, and the `Upload-Offset` header set to the new upload resumption offset.

 ~~~ example
 :method: POST